Table of Contents

 So here’s my October 2021 update of what’s going on behind the scenes as I work on Calmer Notes.

-Pivoting from course to ebook
+Pivoting from traditional course to text-based PDF course

 Reflecting on my own experience as an online learner, I always appreciated when I get access to a PDF (or even just a high-quality Google Doc).
 I don’t necessarily appreciate video, or quizzes, or interactivity– honestly, that sometimes felt like a burden.
 As a learner, I don’t want to have to keep track of a zillion different logins for different course platforms, then navigate through a maze of pages and documents to find the resource I was looking for.